 We show the architectures of {\bf Machine A} and {\bf Machine B} in Fig.~\ref{Fig:Architecture}.
 The input layer contains eight spectra for $84$ energy bins and the output layer contains $10$ propagation and source spectral shape parameters (the 4 normalization parameters, $q_0^{\rm C}$, $q_0^{\rm O}$, $\xi_{\rm Li}$, and $\xi_{\rm Be}$ are not trained).
-For {\bf Machine A}, there are five one-dimension-convolutional layers, with $512$, $512$, $256$, $256$, and $128$ filters, accordingly.
-The argument \texttt{kernel\_size} of one-dimension-convolutional filters is set to be $1$, the size of the maximum pooling layers is \texttt{pool\_size=2}, and the stride length is \texttt{strides=1}.
-There are a total $5$ fully connected dense layers with $128$, $128$, $64$, $64$, and $32$ neurons, accordingly.
+For {\bf Machine A}, there are five one-dimensional convolutional layers, with $512$, $512$, $256$, $256$, and $128$ filters, accordingly.
+The argument \texttt{kernel\_size} of one-dimensional convolutional filters is set to $1$, the size of the maximum pooling layers is \texttt{pool\_size=2}, and the stride length, \texttt{strides=1}.
+There are a total $5$ fully connected dense layers with $128$, $128$, $64$, $64$, and $32$ neurons, respectively.
 In the bottom panel of Fig.~\ref{Fig:Architecture}, we can see that the architecture of {\bf Machine B} is slightly different from that of {\bf Machine A}.
-As {\bf Machine B} is expected to have more tolerance with fluctuated input data (this is always so for real measurements), the learning spectra of {\bf Machine B} include artificial fluctuations.
-Instead of using five one-dimension-convolutional layers, {\bf Machine B} takes six one-dimension-convolutional layers among which the additional layer contains $128$ filters.
+As {\bf Machine B} is expected to have more tolerance with fluctuating input data (this is always the case for real measurements), the learning spectra of {\bf Machine B} include artificial fluctuations.
+Instead of using five one-dimensional convolutional layers, {\bf Machine B} utilizes six one-dimensional convolutional layers, among which the additional layer contains $128$ filters.
 There are only two dense layers for {\bf Machine B}, each of which contains $128$ neurons.
 The exponential linear unit (ELU)~\cite{ELU} is used as the activation function in both architectures.
-In both machines, the last dense layer is fully connected to ten output neurons with linear activation function.
-We use the ADAM~\cite{Adam} as the optimizer and the loss function is taken as $\log\cosh$.
+The last dense layer is fully connected to ten output neurons with a linear activation function in both machines.
+We use Adam~\cite{Adam} as the optimizer, and the loss function is taken as $\log\cosh$.
 The \texttt{Keras-2.1.6} library is used to train the machines with \texttt{Tensorflow-1.10.1}~\cite{tensorflow2015-whitepaper} backend, on \texttt{NVIDIA Tesla P100-SXM2-16GB}.